 Do living trusts pay taxes in Texas?

-In Texas, a living trust is not required to pay state income taxes on its earnings or assets.
+In Texas, a living trust doesn’t need to pay state income taxes on its earnings or assets.
 This is because Texas does not have a state income tax, and therefore, trusts in Texas are not subject to state income tax.
 However, if the living trust earns income from sources outside of Texas, it may be subject to federal income tax.

 How do I fund a living trust in Texas?

-Funding a living trust in Texas involves transferring assets from your name to the trust's name.
-This process is essential to ensure that the trust works as intended, and your assets are protected and distributed according to your wishes.
+Funding a living trust in Texas involves transferring assets from your name to the trust’s name.
+In this process, it’s essential to ensure that the trust operates as intended, protecting and distributing your assets according to your wishes.